Gronau, North Rhine-Westphalia: Mayors

+Town insignia

+The current coat of arms of Gronau features a green shield with a broad yellow stripe running down the middle.
+In the middle of the stripe is a duck colored in blue.
+On the left hand side of the design is a yellow coil, while on the right is a yellow stalk of corn.
+The most recent design before the one adopted in 1981 featured a similar design, with a different direction for the stripe and the duck colored in red.

 Notable people

 The Dutch singer Rania Zeriri lives in Gronau.
 The Polish tennis player Agnieszka Radwańska grew up here; her father was a tennis coach at the local club.
 Blaise Nkufo, a Swiss footballer with African roots, former player of the Dutch football club FC Twente, lived in Gronau.
 Klaus Vogelgesang, a German artist, grew up in Gronau.